Harry-N-00/Titanic-Project/README.md

-# Projects
+# Titanic Project
-Welcome to my coding portfolio!
-This repository features projects in data cleaning, pre-processing, analysis, visualisation, and machine learning—highlighting how I apply programming to solve real-world problems and build practical, data-driven solutions.
+This Titanic project covers data cleaning, preprocessing, exploratory analysis, and machine learning in Python, with model comparisons using logistic regression and random forest.
+It concludes with an interactive Power BI dashboard for key insights.